Coronavirus: Less than 1% samples in India were genome sequenced in three months, says report

 “The samples have to be sent within three-four days of coming out positive,” Centre for Cellular and Molecular Biology Director General Rakesh Mishra told the website.
 “Otherwise the purpose is defeated.”

 Additionally, the samples are to be stored in these institutes at -80 degrees Celsius.
-“However, the problem is with logistics that pertain to samples coming from the states,” he said, adding thatthat finding services that would transport a coronavirus positive sample is difficult because of the health risks involved.
+“However, the problem is with logistics that pertain to samples coming from the states,” he said, adding that finding services that would transport a coronavirus positive sample is difficult because of the health risks involved.